norwytch/lindisfarner/README.md

   supports either side — just swap the column order).
 - **Glosses & manicules**: a second margin channel for user notes or a `☞` set beside lines containing rubricated words.
+- **Codebase analysis**: given a codebase, use lindisfarner for some light vandalism.

+  ## Acknowledgements
+  This tool is a late wedding present for my dear friend Neil Douglas Reilly.